Repair a Leaking Roof Hampton, NJ

 Call 888-347-0551 Now!

 Our expert Roof Leak Repair Contractors in Hunterdon County provide Expert Roofing Services.
 If you have any questions or concerns about our service area, please give us a call today.
-We are competitively priced in the area for Roof Leak Repairs because we are confident that you will be thrilled with how your roofing project will turn out.
-Again, call today to schedule a estimate for your roofing project.
+We are competitively priced in the city for Roof Leak Repairs because we are confident that you will be thrilled with how your roofing project will turn out.
+Again, call today to schedule a estimate for your roofing needs.

 Flat Roofs

 There are 4 most common types of flat roof systems.
-They can range anywhere from as low as $2 per square foot for roll asphalt or single-ply roofing that is used over and existing roof, to $20 per square foot or more for new metal roofs.
+They can range anywhere from as low as $2 per square foot for roll asphalt or single-ply roofing that is used over and existing roof, to $20 per square foot or more for brand-new metal roofs.

-Today copper, lead-coated copper, and terne-coated stainless steel are preferred as lasting flat roofs.
+Today copper, lead-coated copper, and terne-coated stainless steel are favored as lasting flat roofing systems.

 Tri State Roofers of Hampton, NJ 08827